MCUdude/MicroCore/README.md

 The reason why it checks if the calibration value is less than 0x80 is that the OSCCAL value can only be 0x7F or less, and the default value when the EEPROM is erased and empty is 0xFF.
 The code snippet above is just a primitive way to check if a value that could be loaded into the OSCCAL register is present.

-Huge thanks to [Ralph Doncaster](https://github.com/nerdralph) for providing his excellent sofware serial library and his oscillator calibration code.
+Huge thanks to [Ralph Doncaster](https://github.com/nerdralph) for providing his excellent picoUART library and his oscillator calibration code.
 None of this would be close to possible if it weren't for his brilliant work!

 ## Programmers
 When the ATtiny13 is running from the internal 600 or 128 kHz oscillator, it may be too slow to interact with the programming tool.
 That's why this core adds some additional programmers to the list, with the suffix *(slow)*.
 These options makes the programmers run at a lower clock speed, so the microcontroller can keep up.